brian-j-smith/Mamba.jl/doc/mcmc/chains.rst

         * ``width/height`` : grid widths/heights in ``cm``, ``mm``, ``inch``, ``pt``, or ``px`` units.
         * ``nrow/ncol`` : number of rows/columns in the display grids.
         * ``byrow`` : whether the display grids should be filled by row.
+        * ``ask`` : whether to prompt users before displaying subsequent grids to a single named file or the display device.

     **Value**